Pravar20/AniMagi/README.md

     A handler class that will be the interface between DB and user.
-    Unfinished.
-    Able to insert an anime into the database.
+    Able to insert and query whatever the driver file wants into the database.
-    (Refer to the implementations in run.py)

 * sqlite3_connector.py: